 In an effort to compete with YouTube, Facebook launched its autoplay feature for videos.
 Since the launch in September 2013, Facebook has actually surpassed YouTube in desktop views.
 In other words, if you want more video views on Facebook, make sure your video can autoplay.

 In order for the autoplay feature to work on your videos, you must upload them natively, as opposed to just pasting a YouTube or Vimeo link.
 This will help increase the views and the shareability of your videos.
 In fact, Quintly found that Facebook native videos had on average a 477 percent higher share rate compared to YouTube videos.
 LinkedIn also has the autoplay feature for their native videos, and like Facebook, all videos that autoplay start silently.
 Users can tap the video for sound, but that doesn’t necessarily mean they will.
-Eight-five percent of videos on Facebook are watched without sound, so it’s important that your videos have subtitles.
+Eighty-five percent of videos on Facebook are watched without sound, so it’s important that your videos have subtitles.

 2. Mind your hashtags